fatboyzz/batch_process/README.md

 op_delay -> "\" t_expr
 ```

-## ERNA Examples
-File `EXAMPLES.txt` in source code listed all examples bellow as a preset file.

-- Renaming objects selected into "obj_001", "obj_002", ... , "obj_100" sorted by their x position.
-- Renaming all bones of an armature from "bone_left" to "bone.L" and same changes to corresponding vertex groups.
-- Renaming all materials of selected objects into `"<obj_name>_M00"`, `"<obj_name>_M01"`,
-- Importing all "*.obj" files in folder obj.
-- Set "obj_color_00.tga", "obj_normal_00.tga", "obj_srma_00.tga", "obj_color_01.tga" ... into corresponding image node of obj's material slot.

 ## Preset File
 A preset file is just a plain text file which save multiple ERNA with keys.
 It is saved as text data so you may edit it with blender text editor or append it across blender files.
 The Batch Assign Preset Panel is used to load preset file and set ERNA to Batch Assign Main Panel.
-The preset file is loaded into an `OrderedList` thus the keys are sorted.
 A preset file has a simple line based syntax showing bellow.

 ```